 Sheria Smith, President

 Sheria is an attorney for the Office for Civil Rights (OCR) in Dallas.
 Born and raised in Gary, Indiana, Sheria hails from a family of proud members of the United Steel Workers.
 She graduated from Harvard University and The University of Texas School of Law.
-Before she joined OCR, Sheria was a fifth-grade teacher (and member of the Texas Classroom Teachers Association), clerked for two federal judges, and spent six years practicing employment and commercial litigation for private local and international law firms.
+Before she joined OCR, Sheria was a fifth-grade teacher, clerked for two federal judges, and spent six years practicing employment and commercial litigation for private local and international law firms.
 Sheria joined OCR in November 2016 and joined AFGE in January 2017 at her first AFGE meeting.
 She served as the local president of former Dallas Local 3897, acting president of Local 252, and is part of Texas AFL-CIO Ruth Ellinger Labor Leaders class.
 She believes it is important for all bargaining unit employees to join together to maintain a workforce that will ensure that the Department of Education performs its stated mission in a manner that benefits all citizens.

 Edward James, Executive Vice President